NoChCl/pygameRisk/README.md

         Phase 1: troop placement:
-            player is provided with info on number of troops given to them at the begining of a turn Player is also provided with info on other countrys current troops, (maybe also potental troops???? (big maybe)) Player should, as always, be provided with a number of troops anc countries that player owns.
+            player is provided with info on number of troops given to them at the begining of a turn Player is also provided with info on other countrys current troops (maybe also potental troops???? (big maybe))
+            Player should, as always, be provided with a number of troops anc countries that player owns.
             With above info in mind, Player may place troops in any country that player owns.
-            Player may also choose to retract troops that are in a country, as long as they are troops placed down on this current turn.
+            Player may also choose to retract troops that are in a country, as long as: they are troops placed down on this current turn.

             Once Player is happy, Player may then select to proceede to the next phase.
             The above is a non revesable thing.
         Phase 2: Attack phase:
-            Player may select any of players country that has more than 1 troops in it The player may select the country of any oposing player, this country must be touching the first selected country of the current player, or any specal exception
+            Player may select any of players country that has more than 1 troops in it The player may select the country of any oposing player said country must be touching either:
+                the first selected country of the current player or any specal exception

             if numb troops in the oposing country is <=2 notify player 2 that they are being attacked